ckeditor/ckeditor5/docs/tutorial/plugins.md

 * {@link module:typing/typing~Typing},
 * {@link module:undo/undo~Undo}.

-Another common pattern is that plugins depend on other plugins and require them for proper functioning.
-This is usually stated in the documentation of the given plugin and error throw by the editor contains an appropriate message explaining what's missing.
+Another common pattern is that plugins depend on other plugins and need them to work properly.
+This is usually noted in the documentation of a given plugin, and the error messages thrown by the editor will include an explanation of what's missing.

+Since the `Essentials` plugin doesn't define block-level containers, we also installed the `Paragraph` plugin to add support for the `<p>` HTML tag.

 ## List of plugins

-Because the `Essentials` plugin doesn't define any block-level containers, we also installed the `Paragraph` plugin to add support for the `<p>` HTML tag.

-The editor we created so far is still missing a lot of features, such as support for headings, tables, block quotes and much more.
-You can add them using plugins of course.
+The editor we created so far still lacks many features, such as support for headings, tables, block quotes, and much more.
+You can add them using plugins, of course.

 For a list of plugins, usage examples, installation and configuration options, see the {@link features/index Features} page.

 ## Predefined builds

-The fact that individual plugins add support for such minor functionalities as support for typing, <kbd>Enter</kbd> or `<p>`, doesn't mean that you have to browse the long list of plugins and meticulously install those that you need to get good typing experience.
-You can do it if you want to have full control over the editor.
-But if that's not your thing, you can use any of the {@link installation/getting-started/predefined-builds predefined builds} with the most important and popular plugins already installed and configured.
+The fact that individual plugins add support for such minor features as typing, <kbd>Enter</kbd>, or `<p>` doesn't mean that you have to browse through the long list of plugins and painstakingly install the ones you need to get a good typing experience.
+You can do that if you want to have full control over the editor.
+But if that's not your thing, you can use one of the {@link installation/getting-started/predefined-builds predefined builds} with the most important and popular plugins already installed and configured.

 ## Creating custom plugins

-If editor and any of its plugins doesn't provide the functionality you need, you might want to create a custom plugin.
-This requires knowledge of editor internals, which we will discover in the next steps of the tutorial.
+If the editor and any of its plugins doesn't provide the functionality you need, you may want to create a custom plugin.
+This requires knowledge of the editor internals, which we will discover in the next chapters of the tutorial.

-We'll be creating a simplified version of the already existing {@link features/highlight Highlight} plugin.
+We'll create a simplified version of the existing {@link features/highlight highlight} plugin.
 We want to be able to highlight certain parts of the text to make them stand out from the rest.

-If you ever get stuck, want to see example of writing a TypeScript plugin or just want to see our APIs in action, see [`Highlight` plugin source code](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-highlight).
+If you ever get stuck, want to see an example of writing a TypeScript plugin, or just want to see our APIs in action, check out the [`Highlight` plugin source code](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-highlight).

 ### Registering custom plugin

-In the project we created in the previous chapter, create a new file called `plugin.js` inside the `src` folder.
-Inside of it create and export a `Highlight` function.
+In the project we created in the previous chapter, create a new file called `plugin.js` in the `src` folder.
+Inside it, create and export a `Highlight` function.

 ```js
 // src/plugin.js